 This condition occurs only in pregnancy and affects one in every ten pregnancies.
 Most cases are mild, but some (about one first pregnancy in every 100) are dangerous for the baby and the mother.

-If you have severe pre-eclampsia or eclampsia, your labour may be induced, even though this may mean a preterm delivery.
+If you have moderate or severe pre-eclampsia, your labour may be induced, even though this may mean a preterm delivery.
 The condition is called ‘pre’ (before) eclampsia because, if it is not treated or is treated too late, it can develop into eclampsia, a rare but serious complication with seizures or fits.
 However, eclampsia is not the only serious complication of pre-eclampsia; you may also develop problems with your liver, lungs, kidneys, brain or blood-clotting system.

 Some of the signs and symptoms of pre-eclampsia are: